Anjum799/WeatherAPI/README.md

 🎨 CSS

 Used for styling the layout
-Includes glassmorphism effect,background image, spacing, and font styles
+Includes glassmorphism effect,background image, spacing, and font styles.